 Currently, the Faulkner Act is most prevalent in larger municipalities.
 To date, 129 out of 566 municipalities in New Jersey, with a combined population of 4,221,279 (50.1 percent of the state's population based on the 2000 Census) have adopted one of the Faulkner Act forms of government.
-A small majority of those municipalities (67) have adopted a mayor-council format, while 41 have adopted a council-manager format, twenty have adopted a small municipality format, and one municipality has adopted a mayor-council administrator form.
-Notably, the ten largest municipalities in New Jersey have adopted a Faulkner Act form of government, each selecting the mayor-council format.
+A small majority of those municipalities (67) have adopted a mayor-council format, while 41 have adopted a council-manager format, 20 have adopted a small municipality format, and one municipality has adopted a mayor-council administrator form.
+Notably, the 10 largest municipalities in New Jersey have adopted a Faulkner Act form of government, each selecting the mayor-council format.

 The Faulkner Act provides many choices for New Jersey municipalities.
-Some of the common themes that run through the different plans include a preference for a strong executive and professional management of municipal affairs.
+Some of the common themes that run through the different plans include a preference for a strong executive and for professional management of municipal affairs.
 Municipal councils are given vast freedom to address the needs of their communities.
-The residents of these municipalities are given the democratic procedures of initiative, referendum and recall to ensure that municipal officials stay in step with the values and predilections of the public.
+The residents of these municipalities are given the democratic procedures of initiative, referendum and recall to ensure that